mojaie/MolecularGraph.jl_notebook/notebook/gettingStarted.md

 end
 ```

-- Some of these terms are subset of others (for example, thiazole "is a" five membered ring).
-Largest in size and most specified terms often give us important information.
-- `largest components` enriches functional group information by collecting largest and specified terms from the functional group graph.
+Some of these terms are subset of others (for example, thiazole `isa` five membered ring).
+Largest in size and most specified terms often give us important information. `largest components` enriches functional group information by collecting largest and most specified terms from the functional group tree.

 ```julia
 display("image/svg+xml",  mol_svg)